#1 Ranked Children’s Hospital by U.S. News & World Report

 Watch more videos from Boston Children's

 Few hospitals in the world see as many pediatric patients with scoliosis and other spinal conditions as the Orthopedic Center’s Spinal Program at Boston Children’s Hospital.
-As one of the largest referral centers in the country, our specialists see more than 9,000 patients and perform more than 300 spinal operations each year.
+As one of the largest referral programs in the country, our specialists see more than 9,000 spine patients and perform more than 300 spinal operations each year.
+We are honored to be recognized as the #1 Orthopedic Center, Best Children’s Hospital by U.S. News and World Report.

-Our multidisciplinary team brings together a rich history of pediatric spinal care and specializes in all facets of treatment for scoliosis and other spinal problems, including non-surgical, minimally invasive, selective fusion and instrumentation.
+Our multidisciplinary team offers unparalleled breadth and depth of experience and brings together a rich history of pediatric spinal care.
+We specialize in all facets of treatment for scoliosis and other spinal problems, including non-surgical, minimally invasive, selective fusion and instrumentation.
+Our team pairs surgical expertise with compassionate family-centered care.

 Boston Children’s has led the way in non-surgical scoliosis treatment for decades.
 Our researchers developed the Boston Brace, the most widely used scoliosis brace, more than 40 years ago.